mghotbi/DspikeIn/README.md

 ---

-*Tetragenococcus halophilus* and *Dekkera bruxellensis* were selected as taxa to spike into gut microbiome samples based on our previous studies [WalkerLab](https://walkerlabmtsu.weebly.com/personnel.html).

 ### DspikeIn Package
 The **DspikeIn** package was developed to facilitate:
 - Verifying the phylogenetic distances of ASVs/OTUs resulting from spiked species.